neo-project/docs/docs/en-us/reference/scapi/fw/dotnet/neo/Storage/Put.md

-# Storage.Put Method (StorageContext, byte[], byte[])
+# Storage.Put Method

-Inserts a given value in the key-value format into the persistent storage.
+Inserts a given value to the given key in the persistent storage.

 Namespace: [Neo.SmartContract.Framework.Services.Neo](../../neo.md)